BohemiaInteractive/DayZ-Script-Diff/README.md

 - Dayz Only - You may not convert or adapt this material to be used in other games than Dayz

 Full text: https://www.bohemia.net/community/licenses/dayz-public-license-dpl

+© 2022 BOHEMIA INTERACTIVE a.s.
+DAYZ®, ENFUSION®, and BOHEMIA INTERACTIVE® are registered trademarks of BOHEMIA INTERACTIVE a.s.
+All rights reserved.